ArmanNurgaliev/TexasHoldemTest/README.md

 # TexasHoldemTest

-PokerHand is a class that accepts 5 cards and implements the ability to sort hands by TexasHoldem rules.
+PokerHand is a class that accepts 5 cards and implements the ability to sort hands according to TexasHoldem rules.